zmitchell/tinkering.xyz/content/optimization-story.md

 ```
 {% end %}

-My dad is an electrical engineer and always told me "when in doubt, test the test."
-Eventually I remembered that and checked how I was saving the (allegedly "known-good") eigenvectors and discovered my mistake.

-Early on in the design of `fmo_analysis` I decided that I would add an option save all of the data spit out when I compute a stick spectrum in case I needed diagnostics at some point in the future (like right now).
-This includes the eigenvalues, eigenvectors, exciton dipole moments, stick absorption, and stick CD.
-The pigment positions, pigment dipole moments, and exciton dipole moments are stored one per row, so I thought I would be consistent and save the eigenvectors one per row as well.
-This is transposed relative to how the eigenvectors are returned by `np.eig`.

-Well, I forgot I did that because this is the first time I've ever had to look at this diagnostic data (usually it only exists long enough to use it to compute a broadened spectrum).
-This is akin to leaving your keys in a special spot so that you don't forget them, and then spending 20 minutes looking for your keys because they aren't where you normally leave them.

-This explains the transposition, but entire eigenvectors still have the wrong sign!
-I really went down a rabbit hole on this one.
-On top of that it was all three versions that had different signs!
-To save time I'll just list the things I investigated:
-- Am I actually passing the same matrix to each version?
-- Are the matrices all `float32`s?
-- Can I get the `np.eig` and `scipy.lapack.sgeev` versions to match?
-- Are NumPy and SciPy using the same LAPACK libraries?
-- Am I taking the "right-eigenvectors" i.e. not the "left-eigenvectors"

-After pulling out a sufficient amount of my own hair I finally [posted an issue](https://github.com/scipy/scipy/issues/15350) on the SciPy repository asking why I get different signs using `np.eig` and `scipy.lapack.sgeev` even though they use the same `_geev` routine under the hood.

-The answer, of course, is that they don't use the same routine under the hood.
-It turns out that `np.eig` automatically converts its input to `float64` before diagonalization, diagonalizes with `dgeev` (`sgeev` is 32-bit, `dgeev` is 64-bit) and then converts the result back to the original data type.
-Also, eigenvectors are only unique up to a sign, so a flipped sign isn't "wrong" and can be caused by small fluctations in intermediate calculations (such as differences in precision).
-It's been almost a decade (*woof*) since I took a linear algebra class, so this detail has lost to the sands of time in my memory.
-Furthermore, the sign flips don't change the spectra.

-Once I converted all three versions to 64-bit computations the absolute values all started matching.
-Signs may still flip, but now I account for this in my tests.

-Had you asked me beforehand "what is the best way to migrate a calculation from an old version to a new version" I probably would have told you something like this (what I *didn't* do):
-- Verify that the existing version does what you expect
-- Make some validation data to compare the new version against
-- Work incrementally, validating each piece before continuing on to the next

-Why didn't I do that?
-Well, for much of this process I was just *in the zone*, cranking out code without much rigor.
-I also had a reference implementation that I was essentially translating, so I was confident that there wasn't much that could go wrong.
-That confidence was misplaced, obviously.
-Now that I have first hand experience with lost time doing things the sloppy way rest assured that it won't happen again.

 ## Broadened spectra
 Once everything was *correct*, I got back to work optimizing.
 My stick spectrum computations were 100x faster, so it was time to look at how that translated to computing a broadened spectrum.
 As a refresher, computing a broadened spectrum looks like this:
 - Compute the stick spectrum from a Hamiltonian
 - Compute a broadened spectrum from a stick spectrum

-I timed the execution of the `known_good` system computing a spectrum from 100 Hamiltonians and it took 381ms.
+I timed the execution of the original system computing a spectrum from 100 Hamiltonians and it took 381ms.
 It's no wonder that a fit takes forever when each iteration of the minimization routine takes almost 400ms.

-Then I timed the execution of the new system doing the same computation and it took 40ms.
+I timed the execution of the new system doing the same computation and it took 40ms.
 That's only 10x faster!
 My stick spectrum computations were 100x faster than the old version, so why is this so much slower?
 As a reminder, this was the original breakdown of execution time:
 - 87.5% `make_stick_spectrum`
 - 10% `make_broadened_spectrum`

-If you could somehow magically eliminate the execution time of everything except for `make_broadened_spectrum` you would get at best a 10x speedup.
+If you magically eliminate the runtime of everything but `make_broadened_spectrum` you would only expect a 10x speedup (100% -> 10%).
 We effectively *did* elminate the execution time of everything else, so we're seeing exactly that 10x speedup we would expect.
 So, how do we make it faster?

 ### Making it parallel
 The process of computing a broadened spectrum from each Hamiltonian falls into the category of [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel), so we don't even need to do much work to make this parallel.
 I literally changed a `for_each` to a `par_for_each`: